bcgov/aqwarnings_shiny/instructions.md

 1. Go to the AQ Warnings ShinyApp: https://bcgov-env.shinyapps.io/aqwarnings_shiny/
     - Select “Login”
-    - Use the username and password you have been provided
+    - Use the username and password you have been provided.
+    - The ShinyApp should open

 2. Complete the fields, following the prompts in the application:
     - Select your name from the author drop-down